MaxOhn/Bathbot/README.md

 - notify a channel when a twitch streams comes online (`/trackstream` / `<addstream`)
 - ... and a ton more

-All osu! gamemodes are supported and commands exist as slash commands aswell as prefix commands.
+All osu! gamemodes are supported and commands exist as slash commands as well as prefix commands.

 With the `<help` command the bot will DM you a list of all available prefix commands.
 With `<help [command name]` (e.g. `<help osg`) the bot will explain the command, show how to use it and give examples.